 What’s the difference between Cremini and White mushrooms?

-There are few differences between the cremini mushroom and the white mushroom.
+There are a few differences between the cremini mushroom and the white mushroom.
 Though they are in the same species (Agaricus bisporus), the cremini is the larger and brown version of the smaller white mushroom.

 Are Baby Bella and Cremini mushrooms the same?

 Actually, there are a massive variety of mushroom types and categories.
 However, Baby Belle mushroom is a type of Cremini mushroom.
 The Cremini/Baby Bella mushrooms are in the same Agaricus Bisporus mushroom species as the Button/White mushrooms.
-Cremini is just a variety of the species.
+Cremini is just a variety of species.
 The Portabella mushroom is a type of Cremini mushroom, and the Baby Bella is, as the name suggests, a young version of the Portabella.